-Are you seeing the Xbox Green Screen of Death too often?
+Do you see the Xbox Green Screen of Death too often?
 This article includes some effective fixes and solutions to your problem.
-Before we proceed with the fixes, let’s first know what a green screen of death is and why does Xbox One gets stuck on a Green Loading Screen.
+Before we proceed with the fixes, let’s first know what a green screen of death is and why Xbox One gets stuck on a Green Loading Screen.

 What is the Xbox Green Screen of Death?